-The Intel SGX features remote attestation [AGJS13, JSR+16, KSC+18] allowing for clients to remotely establish trust of secure enclaves.
+The Intel SGX and TDX feature remote attestation [6, 7, 8] allowing for clients to remotely establish trust of secure enclaves.
 Remote attestation is a cryptographic protocol that in the end establishes a secure communication channel between a secure enclave and a client.
-While Intel SGX offers more flexibility in this work we assume that remote attestation involves following three parties:
+While the remote attestation building blocks offer more flexibility, in this work we assume that remote attestation involves the following three parties:

-- a server hosting a secure application with its enclave, - a client that is mistrustful of the server but wants to establish trust of the enclave, and - the Intel Attestation Service (IAS) that verifies the enclave and provides the client the assurance of enclaves' authenticity.
+- a server hosting a secure application with its enclave, - a client that is mistrustful of the server but wants to establish trust of the enclave, and - an Attestation Service (Intel Trust Authority, or a client local library for verification) that verifies the enclave and provides the client the assurance of enclaves' authenticity.

-If the client trusts SGX technology, and trusts Intel to not collude with the server (and not behave maliciously in other ways) then the client can assume that remote attestation establishes the following:
+If the client trusts the TEE technology, and trusts Intel to not collude with the server (and not behave maliciously in other ways) then the client can assume that remote attestation establishes the following:

-- Identity (cryptographic hash of code and data) of the enclaved application.

-- That enclave has not been tampered with.

-- Version of the hardware platform.

-- The security patch level of hardware.

-- Version of Intel SGX SDK (software library provided by Intel for developing SGX applications).
+- Identity (cryptographic hash of code and data) of the protected application. - The TEE and the protected software have not been tampered with. - Version of the hardware platform. - The security patch level of the hardware. - Version of relevant software components, like Intel SGX SDK (software library provided by Intel for developing SGX applications).